-If a verifier determines that the quantity of lying dead wood following harvest is not commensurate with recruitment from standing dead trees, the project must maintain (or demonstrate ongoing progress toward) an average of at least four (4) metric tons of carbon (C) per acre in standing dead tree carbon stocks.
+If a verifier determines that the quantity of lying dead wood following harvest is not commensurate with recruitment from standing dead trees, the project must maintain (or demonstrate ongoing progress toward) an average of at least four (4) metric tons of carbon (C) per acre in standing dead wood.

-Standing dead tree carbon stocks may be evenly or unevenly distributed throughout the portion of the project area subject to salvage harvesting, as long as the appropriate minimum average tonnage per acre requirement is met.
+Standing dead wood may be evenly or unevenly distributed throughout the portion of the project area subject to salvage harvesting, as long as the appropriate minimum average tonnage per acre requirement is met.